0atman/noboilerplate/scripts/26-shuttle-tutorial.md

 Here is the signature of our main axum entrypoint that shuttle init created.
 The only change to vanilla axum is the return value, which uses the wrapped shuttle axum value for the axum router.

-I'll demo you all the code in a moment, but I want to show you how easy it is to request a database from shuttle.
+I'll demo you all the code in a moment, but I want to highlight how easy it is to request a database from shuttle.

 In the second codeblock, I've added a new param to the main function which is a sqlx pgPool struct.
-Normally we'd have to create this postgres pool ourselves, with a database uri or similar.
+Normally we'd have to create this postgres pool manually ourselves, with a database uri or similar.

 The shuttle-provided postgres annotation here builds this pool for us with sensible defaults.

-Now, either locally or when built on shuttle's servers, your code will be passed a valid connection pool, connected transparently in dev to a local shuttle-managed docker database.
+Now, either locally or when built on shuttle's servers, your code will be passed a valid connection pool, connected transparently in dev to a local shuttle-managed docker database. you only need docker installed

 If you would like to manage your own dev database, you can configure it to do that too, by passing in a `local_uri`